mode51/Tungsten/NuGet/Tungsten/Readme.txt

 ﻿Tungsten is a C# library to make application development easier.
 See the wiki @ https://github.com/mode51/Tungsten/wiki for details, examples and use.

+7.31.2017 v1.2.7
+Added W.Logging.Log.MessageHistory
+Added support for NetStandard1.0 with most functionality (no encryption or compression)

 6.22.2017 v1.2.6
 All Tungsten projects now share most of their code from Tungsten.Standard (Threading.Thread and Encryption.RSA are about the only items not able to be shared)
 Added NuGet targetframework netcoreapp1.0